Privacy Law and Data Protection

 As a financial services professional, privacy is by no means a new concept to you or your company.
 Any loss or unauthorised disclosure of sensitive data, such as a cyber-attack or a flaw in data security procedures, can negatively impact any firm.

-It could undermine its success, threaten its reputation and jeopardise the confidence of investors and customers.
-The consequences of breaches in this area may be long-term and very costly to any affected organisation, as recent cases we cover show.
+It can undermine success, threaten reputation and jeopardise the confidence of investors and customers.
+The consequences of breaches may be long-term and costly, as highlighted by recent high-profile cases.

-Therefore it is critical that you are aware of current legislation, including Notifiable Data Breach reporting requirements – an obligation that extends beyond simply the directors or executives of your organisation.
+It is therefore critical that you understand current legislation, including Notifiable Data Breach reporting requirements – obligations that extend beyond directors and executives to all levels within an organisation.

 About our Course